cisco-ce/roomos.cisco.com/docs/Introduction.md

 ## Macros

 Macros are user scripts that run on the device itself.
 They are written in JavaScript.
-This makes it easy to automate tasks, control other hardware in the room or make custom userinterface elements on the touch panels.
+This makes it easy to automate tasks, control other hardware in the room or make custom user interface elements on the touch panels.
 Macros can be created with the macro editor available from the web interface of the video device.
 Macros has full access to the xAPI, and can  See the [tutorial](/docs/MacroTutorial) to get started.

 ## HTTP(S)